-Another possible explanation for the lack of protective efficacy seen with H_2S during ischaemia and reperfusion, particularly with the lower concentrations tested (1 and 10 μ M), is that such a low concentration of derived H_2S was present.
+Another possible explanation for the lack of protective efficacy seen with H2S during ischaemia and reperfusion, particularly with the lower concentrations tested (1 and 10 μ M), is that such a low concentration of derived H2S was present.
 Indeed, Johansen et al. (2006) showed that over a 55 minute perfusion with NaHS (1 μ M) during the duration of ischaemia and start of reperfusion, cardiac protection was induced.
-Since H_2S is such a volatile compound that is readily broken down, the 15 minute perfusions performed within this study were perhaps simply not long enough at the concentrations tested to induce protection.
-H_2S may accumulate within the heart and only when a certain threshold concentration is reached does protection occur.
-Increasing the concentration of NaHS to 50 μ M showed no protective effect.
-Johansen et al. (2006) also showed that increasing the concentration of NaHS from 1 μ M to 10 μ M over ischaemia and early reperfusion, showed no protection and was associated with cytoxic, metabolic or other non-specific effects.
+Since H2S is such a volatile compound that is readily broken down, the 15 minute perfusions performed within this study were perhaps simply not long enough at the concentrations tested to induce protection.
+H2S may accumulate within the heart and only when a certain threshold concentration is reached does protective effect.
+Johansen et al. (2006) also showed that increasing the concentration of NaHS to 50 μ M showed no protection and was associated with cytoxic, metabolic or other non-specific effects.
 This illustrates the very balance between the gas' protective and deleterious effect.